pshassett/CriticalityMaps/docs/index.rst

 """""""""""""""""""
 All values in CriticalityMaps are in SI for conformity with the `WNTR units conventions <https://wntr.readthedocs.io/en/latest/units.html>`_.
-All unit conversions are left to user.
+All unit conversions are left to the user.

 Overview
 ========